hsh-elc/vpl-grappa-integration/teacher-guide.md

 - **Drag-and-Drop**: Use the drag-and-drop feature to upload the ZIP file directly into the VPL interface.
 This method is faster than navigating through the file system.
 - **Import**: Expand the tool bar with the "+" symbol and then click the Import symbol (upwards arrow).
 Or try the keyboard shortcut `Ctrl + I`.
-- **ZIP files**: One thing to note is that VPL always unzips uploaded zipped files automatically.
-VPL seems to deny uploading of ZIP files with UTF-8 encoded filenames.
+- **ZIP Files**:
+When working with ZIP files in VPL, keep the following in mind:
+   - **Automatic Extraction**:
+   VPL automatically extracts the contents of uploaded ZIP files.
+   - **Encoding Limitation**:
+   VPL only supports ZIP files with CP437-encoded filenames.
+Files with UTF-8 encoded filenames will be rejected.
+   - **Relevance of Double-Zipping**:
+   Since double-zipping is already required for the ProFormA task file, this process inherently avoids the encoding issue.
+The inner ZIP file containing the task files remains unexposed to VPL’s encoding restrictions.
+Refer to point 4 in the [Files to be uploaded](#files-to-be-uploaded) for more details.

 - **Save Changes**: Always save your changes after uploading by pressing `Ctrl + S` or clicking the "Save" button in the interface.

 #### Files to be uploaded